-- obtaining favorable results for and advancing the development of arhalofenate, including successfully initiating and completing our Phase 2b and Phase 3 clinical development; - obtaining United States (U.S.) and foreign regulatory approvals for arhalofenate; - launching and commercializing arhalofenate, either on our own or with a partner, including building a sales force and collaborating with third parties; - · achieving broad market acceptance of arhalofenate in the medical community and by third-party payors and patients; and - generating a pipeline of product candidates.
+- obtaining favorable results for and advancing the development of arhalofenate, including successfully initiating and completing our Phase 2b and Phase 3 clinical development; - obtaining United States (U.S.) and foreign regulatory approvals for arhalofenate; - launching and commercializing arhalofenate, either on our own or with a partner, including building a sales force and collaborating with third parties; - achieving broad market acceptance of arhalofenate in the medical community and by third-party payors and patients; - obtaining favorable results for and advancing the development of MBX-8025; and - generating a pipeline of product candidates.